Switzerland Company Formations

 |Government Registry fee: £800||Company Secretary if required: £1050|

 |Notary fee: £720||Shareholder & Directors Register Maintenance: £175|

 |Swiss Representative Director: from £3200|

 Our Swiss company formation package includes:

-- We reserve your company name with the Swiss Federal Commercial Registry
+- Reservation of your company name with the Swiss Federal Commercial Registry

 - Opening of a capital payment account

 - Drafting of the Statutes and Articles of Incorporation